Manav2309/zeru_aavev2_credit_score_model/README.md

 📦 stacked_model.pkl     <- Trained ensemble model
 📦 scaler.pkl            <- Scaler used for feature normalization
-📄 user-wallet-transactions.json <- Input data (not committed due to file size)
+📄 user-wallet-transactions.json <- Input data (not committed due to file size) 📦 sample.ipynb          <- Where the model was created, trained and tested on the preprocessed data with scores